evnp/runfile.sh/README.md

 --runfile-noconfirm ·· Never ask for confirmation before opening files with $EDITOR.
 --runfile-noedit ····· Never open files with $EDITOR.
 --runfile-verbose ···· Print code line-by-line to terminal during task execution.
+--makefile-compat ···· Disable all features not compatible with Make.

 --make-dry-run ·· Don't execute task code, just print line-by-line to terminal instead.
 --make-* ········ Pass any argument directly to they underlying Make command